-- Read more about gestational diabetes & treatment - Pamphlet from National Women's Health, NZ
+Read more about gestational diabetes & treatment Auckland District Health Board.

 Gestational diabetes usually goes away after pregnancy.
 You should have a blood test at 3 months after delivery to check.
 For 20-30% of women it doesn't and permanent diabetes can occur.